harvester/docs/docs/install/iso-install.md

 1. Mount the Harvester ISO disk and boot the server by selecting the `Harvester Installer` option.
    ![iso-install.png](/img/v1.1/install/iso-install.png)
 1. Choose the installation mode by either creating a new Harvester cluster, or by joining an existing one.
       - Note: By default, the first node will be the management node of the cluster.
-When there are 3 nodes, the other 2 nodes added first are automatically promoted to management nodes to form an HA cluster
+When there are 3 nodes, the other 2 nodes added first are automatically promoted to management nodes to form an HA cluster.

       If you want to promote management nodes from different zones, you can add the node label `topology.kubernetes.io/zone` in the [os.labels](./harvester-configuration.md#oslabels) config by providing a URL of [Harvester configuration](./harvester-configuration.md) on the customize the host step.
 In this case, at least three different zones are required.
 1. Choose the installation device on which the Harvester cluster will be installed
       - Note: By default, Harvester uses [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table) partitioning schema for both UEFI and BIOS.
 If you use the BIOS boot, then you will have the option to select [MBR](https://en.wikipedia.org/wiki/Master_boot_record).